Natalie Phillips Senior Physical Therapist

 I am a Senior Physical Therapist at Rose PT, where I handle more complex cases that require specialized skills, knowledge and experience.
 I also train and mentor other physical therapists.

-I was exposed to physical therapy at a pretty young age.
+My origin story as a physical therapist began when I was exposed to physical therapy for the first time in middle school.
 I was very active playing soccer, volleyball, and performing in both concert and marching band.
-But after four major injuries, one surgery, and many physical therapy sessions, I realized I loved the idea of helping others recover from and prevent their own injuries and pursued a career in physical therapy.
+But after four major injuries, one surgery, and many physical therapy sessions, I realized I loved the idea of helping others recover from and prevent their own injuries so I pursued a career in physical therapy.

 To me, physical therapy is all about fitting together the pieces of a puzzle impacting our clients’ health and function.
-The ability to make those connections is what makes my advice as a physical therapist valuable to our clients.
-I joined Rose because the one-on-one style of treatment and emphasis on education allows us to really dig into the root cause of a problem and get you back on your feet using the best available treatments.
-I’m interested in helping you to keep doing what you love after orthopedic or sport injuries as well as in providing vestibular and concussion rehabilitation.
+So often, there is more than we realize contributing to our pain and I enjoy guiding clients on that journey.
+I joined Rose because the one-on-one style of treatment allows us to really dig into the root cause of a problem and get you back on your feet using the best available treatments.
+I’m interested in helping you to keep doing what you love!
+My treatment style takes a holistic full body approach emphasizing both functional training and mindfulness.

 Outside the clinic, I love exploring everything Washington, DC has to offer.
 I’ve lived all over the U.S. but really came to love this area after coming to Marymount University for my Bachelors in Health Sciences and my Doctorate of Physical Therapy.
 Now, I've been here for over a decade and it's the longest I've lived anywhere.